Alabama Lane Cake

 Use an offset spatula or a knife to spread the 7-minute frosting over the top and sides of the cake.
 Best served the same day it is made.

-- Storage: Store the cake in the fridge for up to 5 days.
+- Storage: This cake is best the day it is made, but you can store it in the fridge for up to 5 days.
 Let it come to room temperature before serving for the best taste and texture.

 Calories: 683kcal | Carbohydrates: 99g | Protein: 9g | Fat: 30g | Saturated Fat: 15g | Polyunsaturated Fat: 3g | Monounsaturated Fat: 9g | Trans Fat: 1g | Cholesterol: 165mg | Sodium: 478mg | Potassium: 247mg | Fiber: 2g | Sugar: 69g | Vitamin A: 789IU | Vitamin C: 1mg | Calcium: 107mg | Iron: 2mg